Please wait. This page should appear momentarily.

 Can I submit more than one movie/film?

-Yes, you may submit as many videos as you want.
-Just be aware that, if you submit too many projects at once, it may
+Yes, you may submit as much content as you want.
+Just be aware that, if you submit too many projects at once,

 The content on this page is effective as of Sunday, September 16, 2018.